Docs

 bunx --bun velyx@latest add button

-• Copy the button component files to your project
+• Copy the button component files to your project.

-• Handle any file conflicts
+• Handle file conflicts before overwriting code.

 3. List or Search Components